Learning how to understand food labeling claims is so important for avoiding the marketing traps brands like to put on their products!

 Which is why many simply look at what claims are put on the front.
 Many consumers read the claims and labels on food, but you need to know how to read them right.

-How to read food labels and what they mean
+How to read ingredient lists and what they mean

 While it’s easy to look at the front of packages, turning the food around and reading the labels on the back along with the ingredients is the only way to truly see what’s going on.

 Here are some tips with reading ingredient lists (you should also know what the rest of the food label means too):

 - The ingredients are listed by weight, meaning the first one is found in the highest quantity.

 - Be cautious with foods that have a huge list of ingredients.
 Unless they are mostly whole foods or things you recognize like spices, etc., they could contain many additives that aren’t great for you.